 Somehow my husband convinced me to train with him to run a 10K.
-Although I’ve exercised regularly in the past, with the summer heat and humidity quickly becoming unbearable, I started battling clogged pores on my chest and back as a result.
+Although I’ve exercised regularly in the past, with the East coast heat and humidity quickly becoming unbearable, I started battling clogged pores on my chest and back as a result.

 If you, too, are wondering how to get rid of back acne in time for bathing suit season, rest easy.
 With a couple lifestyle changes and some ingredients from your pantry, you can calm the bumps and leave irritated skin feeling soft and hydrated.

 Bacne is a stubborn beast.
 Once irritation sets in, clogged pores and dry skin can make breakouts worse, which is why you need something that sloughs away flakes and grime without further irritating your skin.
 I thought of making a back scrub to get rid of my back acne, but the logistics always throw me for a loop: how, exactly, am I supposed to apply it?

 Instead of struggling with that brain teaser, I went the easy route and made an exfoliating acne body spray.
 Just spritz it on hard-to-reach areas and let ingredients like apple cider vinegar, essential oils, lemon juice and salicylic acid naturally exfoliate for you.

 Salicylic acid, a main ingredient in aspirin, penetrates skin to shrink bumps and clear pores while soothing and calming inflammation.

 Apple cider vinegar is astringent and disinfecting, a double whammy for acne.
 Plus it’s loaded with healthy bacteria that help reduce swelling and calm irritation.

 Tea tree and lavender essential oils are anti-inflammatory, soothing, and anti-bacterial.
 They’re also nourishing, which encourages wound healing and reduces redness.